by Jesmi | Apr 14, 2020 | Industry4.0 | 0 comments

 Devices can save messages by setting the RETAIN flag on current-state messages.
 When applications connect or reconnect, they can subscribe to this topic and receive the most recent reported state immediately after doing so.
-They can avoid having to wait for the device’s next message to see the current state this way.
+They can avoid waiting for the device’s next message to see the current state this way.

 We’ll go over how to set and delete the MQTT retained messages feature in the sections below.

 A retain message is a standard MQTT publish message with the retained flag enabled.
-When a publisher sends data to the broker, it also sends some other information in addition to the topic and the message itself, as you are probably aware.
+When a publisher sends data to the broker, it also sends some extra information in addition to the topic and the message, as you are probably aware.
 The PUBLISH packet is the name of this packet.
 They’ve provided a field on the fixed header in this packet to set the retain flag to 1 or 0.
 It will be set to 0 by default, indicating that the message will not be saved.
-However, if we set it to 1, the broker will store the message and its corresponding Quality of Service level for that topic when it receives the packet.
+However, if we set it to 1, the broker will store the message and its corresponding Quality of Service level for that topic, when it receives the packet.